 &lt;sup>1 United States v.
 Janis, 428 U.S. 433 (1976) &lt;sup>2 United States v.
 Leon, 468 U.S. 897 (1984) &lt;sup>3 One 1958 Plymouth Sedan v.
 Pennsylvania, 380 U.S. 693 (1965) &lt;sup>4 Not followed under state law: See 38.23 CCP &lt;sup>5 United States v.
 Calandra, 414 U.S. 338 (1974) Fruit of the Poisonous Tree The exclusionary rule forbids the admission of illegally obtained evidence.
 The "fruit of the poisonous tree" doctrine says that any evidence found as a consequence of the first illegal search or seizure will also be suppressed.
 This can get a little confusing but remember this; all illegally obtained evidence will usually be suppressed.
-Legal Standard Derivative evidence will be excluded as evidence if: You discovered evidence subject to the exclusionary rule; · - That evidence led you to discover additional (i.e. derivative) evidence; and - There are no applicable exceptions.
+Legal Standard Derivative evidence will be excluded as evidence if:

+- That evidence led you to discover additional (i.e. derivative) evidence; and - There are no applicable exceptions.

+California Case Examples

-Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-Observations After Unlawful Entry Cannot Be Used:
+All Evidence Tainted After Unlawful Arrest: